Servatom/notefy/README.md

 <h1 align="center"><a href="https://notefy.servatom.com">Usage</a></h2>

 ## Want to run this repo locally?
+<h3>Open your command line and start with the following commands:</h3>

 ## To fix a bug or enhance an existing module, follow these steps: